vega/altair/doc/user_guide/interactions.rst

 Parameters: Building Blocks of Interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Interactivity in Altair is built around *parameters*, of which there are two types: variables and selections.
+Interactivity in Altair is built around *parameters*, of which there are two types: *variables* and *selections*.
 We introduce these concepts through a series examples.

 .. note::

    This material was changed considerably with the release of Altair 5.
-In particular, Altair 4 had selections but not variables, and the term ``parameter`` first appeared in Altair 5.
+In particular, Altair 4 had selections but not variables, and the term "parameter" first appeared in Altair 5.

 .. _basic variable: